PrajwalG413/QT_QML_Assignment/README.md

     I have removed ComboBox instead used RadioButton and grouped them to change langauge and also added Japanese language.

 2. Start_Stop_and_Restart_QMutex_QThread:

-    This Project was done by Prajwal G, Harikrishnan B and Ananthu S Ajayan.
+    Has mentioned while training this Project was done by Prajwal G, Harikrishnan B and Ananthu S Ajayan.
     Here we have added Restart button and also added functionality to continue count after stopping.

 3. QMutex_Simple_Example: